sagemath/trac_to_gh/Issue 8604.md

 # Issue 8604: Add a class for factor-enumerable words

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8604

 Original creator: slabbe